 The Family Educational Rights and Privacy Act of 1974 (FERPA) places certain limitations on the disclosure of personally identifiable student information maintained by PCOM with respect to students; limits access to academic records; and gives students certain rights with respect to educational records, including the right to access, the right to obtain copies, the right to seek correction of such records through informal and formal internal procedures, and the right to place a statement in such educational records explaining any information that they believe to be inaccurate or misleading.

-PCOM considers certain information to be “directory information” under the Family Educational Rights and Privacy Act, and, therefore, subject to disclosure without prior consent of the student.
-Unless written objection is received by the registrar, the College will treat the following as directory information to be released at the discretion of the Registrar’s Office: student name, address, telephone number, email address, dates of attendance, major field of study, dean’s list, degrees and awards received and names of undergraduate and/or graduate schools attended, internships and residencies.
+PCOM considers certain information to be “directory information” under the Family Educational Rights and Privacy Act, and therefore, subject to disclosure without prior consent of the student.
+Unless written objection is received by the Registrar, the College will treat the following as directory information to be released at the discretion of the Registrar’s Office: student name, address, telephone number, email address, enrollment status, dates of attendance, major field of study, dean’s list, degrees and awards received and names of undergraduate and/or graduate schools attended, internships and residencies.

 PCOM will honor each request to withhold any of the categories of information indicated by a student.
 However we cannot assume responsibility to contact a student for subsequent permission to release them should requests be received.